pagkly/Zed/Investopedia4/What Does Withholding Mean.md

 Withholding is also carried out in retirement accounts.
 An individual who contributes to a retirement account has the option of either contributing after-tax dollars or before-tax dollars to the account.
 If taxes were not paid on the money that was contributed to the account, the individual would have taxes withheld when he withdraws funds from the account.7

 For example, a [[Traditional IRA]](https://www.investopedia.com/terms/t/traditionalira.asp) account holder does not need to pay capital gains tax on any growth within the account.
-However, any amount withdrawn after retirement will have a portion withheld as income tax.8 Withdrawals made from a [401k plan](https://www.investopedia.com/terms/1/401kplan.asp) will have taxes withheld on the original contribution and the earnings portion.9
+However, any amount withdrawn after retirement [[Will|will]] have a portion withheld as income tax.8 Withdrawals made from a [401k plan](https://www.investopedia.com/terms/1/401kplan.asp) will have taxes withheld on the original contribution and the earnings portion.9

-Taxpayers may also choose to have federal income tax withheld from their [[Social Security benefits]](https://www.investopedia.com/terms/s/social-security-benefits.asp). [[Form W-4V]](https://www.irs.gov/pub/irs-pdf/fw4v.pdf) must be filled out by the individual and submitted to the [[Social Security]](https://www.investopedia.com/retirement/social-security-changes/) Administrator (SSA) to authorize the withholding of a percentage of the benefits for income tax.10
+Taxpayers may also choose to have federal income tax withheld from their [[Social Security benefits]](https://www.investopedia.com/terms/s/social-[[Security|security]]-benefits.asp). [[Form W-4V]](https://www.irs.gov/pub/irs-pdf/fw4v.pdf) must be filled out by the individual and submitted to the [[Social Security]](https://www.investopedia.com/retirement/social-security-changes/) Administrator (SSA) to authorize the withholding of a percentage of the benefits for income tax.10